At Bartons we recognise your privacy is important to you – it is also important to us.

 All personal information collected by Bartons will be retained as part of a database, which will be securely monitored and maintained by Bartons.
 The data will not be made available to a third party, unless it is legally required and verified, without the authority of the individual who provided the personal information.

 Bartons will make available for inspection all personal information, based on the information supplied by the individual, which it holds in relation to an individual, provided reasonable notice is given.
+Reasonable notice is defined as 30 days from the date of request.
 In the event that any part of the personal information that the individual inspects is determined to be incorrect and requires alteration then Bartons will make such alteration in compliance with the corrected advice provided by the individual.

 The exception of access of information is pursuant to the ‘exception to access – organisation’ clause in the (APP) of the Privacy Amendment (Enhancing Privacy Protection) Act 2012, which amends the Privacy Act 1988.